Hugo (game show): Production

-Hugo was created by animator Niels Krogh Mortensen after ITE founder Ivan Sølvason commissioned him to design a new game produced by Pekka Kossila for Eleva2ren to replace their earlier OsWALD.
+Hugo was created by the ITE founder Ivan Sølvason, who commissioned Esben Kragh Hansen to design a new game idea.
+Sølvason worked with animator Niels Krogh Mortensen and programmer Esben Kragh Hansen for Eleva2ren to replace their earlier game show OsWALD.
 The troll's character was originally portrayed by Michael Brockdorf, who developed the voice while serving in the Danish Army.
 Several others have since taken over the role of voicing the character, including Amin Jensen and Torben Simonsen.
 Hugolina was originally voiced by Louise Engell, sister of Thomas Engell who composed the show's symphonic music and its 18-bit sound effects.
 Their mother, Winnie Engell, was the original voice of the antagonist Scylla, whose visual design was modeled after Hugo producer Sølvason's aunt Vivi Feltman.
 The game's early pixel graphics were created by Mortensen, assisted by his brother Lars, using Deluxe Paint.

 The expanding company would keep developing the show's gameplay and basic assets, as well as computer hardware to run it on, for more than a decade.
 The rest of the content for each of the licensed programs, however, were produced locally by various companies in their countries, tailored by them for local audiences.
 Because Hugo and other characters spoke Danish only in Denmark, foreign viewers often believed their localised programs to be local inventions.